 Robbie McEwen’s Peak

 2002 would prove to be a career year.
 Stage wins at Paris Nice and the Giro d’Italia, plus Scheldeprijs showed his best form going into the Tour de France.
 McEwen won 2 stages, including the Champs Elysees again on his way to winning his first Green Jersey.
-A series of consistent high finishes during a sprint heavy first week of the Tour set up the win.
-The end of the season saw him finish 2nd in the World Championships in Zolder too.
+A series of consistent high finishes during a sprint-heavy first week of the Tour set up the win.
+The end of the season saw him finish 2nd in the World Championships that year in Zolder too.

 Another 3 stage wins at the 2006 Tour de France and he won a final 3rd Green Jersey.
 He finished a huge 89 points ahead of erstwhile contender Erik Zabel.
 2007 was arguably the last year of peak-Robbie McEwen and contained one of his most epic victories.
 McEwen crashed with around 20km left to race but his entire team worked to get him back to the peloton.
 Now at the back of the pack, he managed to fight himself through to sprint clear for the victory.
 The injuries from that crash flared up though and he finished outside the time limit once the race hit the mountains.